screenm0nkey/angular2-routing-examples/README.md

-# A collection of Angular2 examples
+# Angular2 Routing Examples

+## Please see my other "Angular2 Examples" repo for a more miscellaneous collection of angular2 examples
-Very basic setup for playing with Angular2 and RxJs.
-Compiles TS files on the fly.
-No need for gulp, grunt, webpack etc

-Just run live-server or http-server from the root or type "npm start"
+Routing examples using Angular2 router. compiles TS files on the fly. no need for gulp, grunt, webpack etc just run live-server or http-server from the root or type "npm start"

-Please note, these examples were created whilst I was learning Angular2, which I now use as a resource.

-Even though I've created all the examples, the logic in them has been borrowed from other repos or blogs :)